Main Content Region

 Moderator: Guillermo Aviles-Rodriguez (CSUSB)

-Claudia Pacheco, Director of Kalli Tecpatl
+Claudia Pacheco Director of Kalli Tecpatl

-11:00am-11:20 pm Latinx in Symphony, San Bernardino Symphony Organization
+11:00am-11:20 pm Latinos in Music San Bernardino Symphony Orchestra

 Moderator: George Thomas (CSUSB)